microsoft/pxt/common-docs/javascript/sts.md

 ### Functions

 In STS, functions and methods are related by classical function subtyping (no parameter bivariance, as in TypeScript).
-Furthemore:
+Furthermore:
 * function/method overloading is not permitted;
 * a function can only be cast to an interface J which has a single call signature matching the function's type; the interface J can have no other properties